-4.13.1 Allocation Unit (AU)
+4.13.1.1 Allocation Unit (AU)

-User Area is divided into units called "Allocation Unit (AU)" (Refer to Figure 4-8).
+The User Area is divided into units called "Allocation Unit (AU)" (Refer to Figure 4-15).
+AU is physical boundary in User Area of a card and is not defined by the file system boundary.
 Each card has its own fixed AU Size (S{AU}) and the maximum AU Size is defined depending on the card's capacity.
 The host should manage data areas with the unit of AU.
-Several AUs from AU1 should not be used for real time recording because those may include system information.
-AV application should start recording from the first complete AU, to which only user data can be recorded.
-Note that this specification does not apply to Protected Area.
+If the first AUs in the card contain file system information then they should not be used for real time recording.
+An AV application should start recording from the first complete AU, to which only user data can be recorded.
+Note that this specification does not apply to the Protected Area.